ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Conclusion

 \section{Conclusion}

-In this work, we present ManiBox, a novel bbox-guided manipulation method, using a simulation-based teacher-student framework to enhance the spatial generalization of grasping policies.
-To address the challenge of the generalization gap in vision-based models from simulation to real-world deployment, we propose a generalizable, state-based student policy that is innovatively equipped with bbox positions.
-This policy is trained on scalable simulation data generated by the teacher policy.
-Extensive experiments in both simulated and real-world environments demonstrate that ManiBox significantly outperforms existing methods in adapting to diverse spatial positions, object configurations, and background variations.
-Moreover, our theoretical and empirical analyses reveal that the generalization of spatial volume scales with the data volume in power law, and the success rate follows Michaelis-Menten kinetics for specified spatial volumes.
+In this work, we present ManiBox, a novel bounding-box-guided manipulation method to decouple Internet-scale-trained perception models from policy generalization whose action data are scalably collected in the simulator.
+To reduce the generalization gap in vision-based models from simulator to real-world deployment, Manibox equips the state-based student policy with bounding-box as visual intermediate inputs.
+Extensive experiments in both simulated and real-world environments demonstrate that ManiBox significantly outperforms existing methods in adapting across different spatial positions, objects, and background variations.
+Moreover, our theoretical and empirical analyses reveal that the data volume required for spatial generalization is related to the spatial volume in a power-law relationship, and the SR follows Michaelis-Menten kinetics for specified spatial volumes.
 These findings pave the way for the development of robust spatial generalization across a wide range of embodied systems.
+More discussion of the limitations and future work is in Appendix~\ref{limitation}.